 To pass company resolutions, which may be ‘ordinary’ or ‘special’, shareholders must cast their votes for or against a proposed course of action.
 This can be done at a general meeting or by written resolution.
 Ordinary resolutions require a simple majority vote (above 50%) to be passed.
 Special resolutions require at least a 75% majority vote to be passed.

-Ordinary company resolutions are used for all decisions made by shareholders, unless the Companies Act or the articles of association states the need for a special resolution.
+Ordinary company resolutions are used for all decisions made by shareholders, unless the Companies Act or the articles of association state the need for a special resolution.

 The difference between an ordinary resolution and a special resolution